 I am a BACP accredited counsellor offering short- and longer-term counselling for individuals.
 I can also offer small group and individual experiences within the broad themes and therapeutic depths of mindfulness and creative writing.

-I work from The Centre for Whole Health, 12 Victoria Place, Bedminster, Bristol, BS3 3BP.
+I usually work from The Centre for Whole Health, 12 Victoria Place, Bedminster, Bristol, BS3 3BP.
+At present I am offering telephone counselling.

 I practice an integrative blend of counselling designed to best suit you.
 I am relatively active in sessions, meaning that our time together could often flow into an interactive discussion and wisdom sharing experience that is centred around you.
 I aim to offer you a focussed refuge where you can be compassionately heard and accepted.